It may be sex that got you pregnant in the first place, but doing it once you are expecting can be different. That doesn’t mean it can’t still be fun…

 Can we still have oral sex?

 Yes!
-Although he may find that you taste different.
+Although your partner may find that you taste different.

-“Most women have a lot more lubrication in pregnancy,” says sex and relationship expert Petra Boynton.
+“Most women have a lot more lubrication in pregnancy,” says expert Petra.
 “The texture changes, it’s thicker and it has a stronger smell.
-If he’s not a fan, he can use a dental dam during oral sex.
+If your partner isn't a fan, they can use a dental dam during oral sex.
 But you’re not weird – these are the physical changes that nobody tells you about.”
 If, however, it has a bad odour, you see blood or it feels like thrush, see your doctor.

 One word of warning, if you're receiving oral sex while pregnant, your partner should be careful not to blow air into your vagina.
 It's possible for an air bubble to block one of your blood vessels, causing an air embolism, which is potentially fatal for your baby.
 Try not to worry though, as this is extremely rare.

-If you are worried, it is probably safer if he sticks to stimulating your clitoris and the lips around your vagina (labia), rather than going inside with his tongue.
-Don't be afraid to discuss the dos and don'ts with him beforehand.
+If you are worried, it is probably safer that your partner sticks to stimulating your clitoris and the lips around your vagina (labia), rather than going inside with their tongue.
+Don't be afraid to discuss the dos and don'ts with your partner beforehand.

 Why can’t he get an erection?